uzh-bf/gbl-knowledge/games/Derivatives Game.md

 tags: ['DBF', 'Simulation', 'Derivatives Trading']
 subtitle: A simulation for a better understanding of exchange-traded financial derivatives
 objectives:
+ - Players can apply their theoretical knowledge to trade on spot, futures, and options markets according to their assigned role.
-  - Understand the elementary differences between futures and options
+ - Players can describe and interpret the elementary differences between spot, futures, and options trading.
-  - Be able to take long and short positions in futures and options and close them out
+ - Players can decide whether a spot, future, or options transaction is favorable to their situation.
-  - Get to know the process of derivatives trading from the formation of a contract to its maturity date
+ - Players can summarize the process of derivatives trading from the formation of a contract to its maturity date for the different markets.
+ - Players can analyze the outcome, draw conclusions, and adjust their (derivatives) portfolio based on the price expectations.
 scenarios:
   - University education and training
   - In-house training